UC Berkeley, M.C.P., City & Regional Planning

 Stanford University, B.A., Urban Studies

-Deland Chan, LEED AP ND, is an urban planner, designer, educator and researcher with a passion for advancing sustainable cities through participatory planning and human-centered design.
+Deland Chan, LEED AP ND, is an urban planner, educator and researcher with a passion for advancing sustainable cities through participatory planning and human-centered design.

 Deland teaches project-based courses with a focus on urban sustainability, smart cities, and public space design in the Program on Urban Studies at Stanford University.
 She is also a co-founder of the Human Cities Initiative with the mission to build a better shared urban future by putting people first.